Privacy and data protection

 South Somerset District Council is committed to protecting your privacy when you use our services.
 The Privacy Notice below explains how we use information about you and how we protect your privacy.

 We have a Data Protection Officer who makes sure we respect your rights and follow the law.
-If you have any concerns or questions about how we look after your personal information, contact the Data Protection Officer, Cath Temple, at DPO@southsomerset.gov.uk or by calling 01935 462462 and asking to speak to the Data Protection Officer.
+If you have any concerns or questions about how we look after your personal information, contact the Data Protection Officer, Brendan Downes, at DPO@southsomerset.gov.uk or by calling 01935 462462 and asking to speak to the Data Protection Officer.

 The law allows us to use your personal information.
 There are a number of legal reasons why we need to collect and use your personal information.